-Q: I have never had depreciation done (as a property investor) is it too late?
+I have never had depreciation done (as a property investor) is it too late?

 The good news is, all taxpayers can request an amendment in their previous income tax returns up to two previous income tax financial years.
 The takeaway, make sure you are current and have an updated Tax Depreciation Schedule.

-Q: What effect will the 2017 Budget change to plant and equipment have on my property?
+What effect will the 2017 Budget change to plant and equipment have on my property?

-Post 7:30 pm 9 May 2017, Budget Night, some property investors may be affected i.e may not be able to claim some components of their property investment.
-There are exceptions that are best discussed on an individual case=by-case basis with the relevant qualified person, Mathew from BWK Group is happy to help here.
+Post 7:30 pm 9 May 2017, Budget Night, some property investors may be affected i.e. may not be able to claim some components of their property investment.
+This change directly impacts plant and equipment claims (enacted by the Treasury Laws Amendment (Housing Tax Integrity) Bill 2017).

-Property investments purchased and signed for (contract signing) by the property investor prior to 7:30 pm 9 May 2017 and held by the same investor will be grandfathered, that being, no change irrespective of whether the property was a new build or an existing purchase.
+The good news is that property investments purchased and signed for (contract signing) by the property investor prior to 7:30 pm 9 May 2017 and held by the same investor will be grandfathered, that being, no change irrespective of whether the property was a new build or an existing purchase.

-Q: What is the price of a Tax Depreciation Schedule / Price is a purchasing factor, how much would a report cost me?
+What is the price of a Tax Depreciation Schedule / Price is a purchasing factor, how much would a report cost me?

 There are both ‘direct’ and ‘indirect’ factors (and costs to you) relating to both in regards to Tax Depreciation.
 These factors would, therefore, need to be explored.
 See below.

-i) Regarding properties: scope and size have an effect as well as properties having leased/rented out furniture etc.
+scope and size have an effect as well as properties having leased/rented out furniture etc.

 ii) Regarding the price difference in various Tax Depreciation reports:

-In short, as a minimum insist that your property is handled with the care and due diligence that an experienced, qualified and registered Quantity Surveyor can provide, including a ‘physical inspection’.
+In short, as a minimum insist that your property is handled with the care and due diligence that an experienced, qualified Quantity Surveyor can provide, including a ‘physical inspection’.

-Are you, therefore, willing to compromise on quality and results when a few hundred dollars extra in fees may result in potentially tens of thousands of dollars extra in claims for you (if not hundreds of thousands of dollars, in some instance)!?
+Are you, therefore, willing to compromise on quality and results when a few hundred dollars extra in fees may result in potentially tens of thousands of dollars extra in claims for you (if not hundreds of thousands of dollars, in some instances)!?

 It is therefore prudent to establish what one gets for their investment.

-Q: How often do I need to order/get a Tax Depreciation Schedule?
+How often do I need to order/get a Tax Depreciation Schedule?

 Forty-year reports are available.
 In some situations, the 40 years of depreciation can restart in certain situations.

 Additionally, a Tax Depreciation Schedule from time to time also needs to be updated.
-Properties get updated all the time, due to wear & tear, repair, rejuvenation, updating etc. therefore it is important that all current claims are being claimed.
+Properties get updated all the time, due to wear & tear, repair, rejuvenation, updating etc., therefore it is important that all current claims are being claimed.
 To establish whether your report is current it is wise to ask an expert quantity surveyor, proficient in undertaking the reports.